May 10, 2026

 Visitors are strongly encouraged to use public transportation.

 The closest T-station is Forest Hills.
-From the Forest Hills station, cross Washington Street, walk two minutes up Arborway, and enter the Arboretum through the Forest Hills Gate on your left.
+From the Forest Hills station, cross Washington Street, walk four minutes up Arborway, and enter the Arboretum through the Forest Hills Gate on your left.
 The lilac collection is about a five-minute walk from the Forest Hills Gate, or a 15-minute walk from the Arborway Gate.

-If you must drive, note that street parking along the Arboretum perimeter is extremely limited on Lilac Sunday and no unauthorized vehicles are allowed within the gates.
+Street parking along the Arboretum perimeter is limited on Lilac Sunday.
+No unauthorized vehicles are allowed within the gates.
 Public transportation is strongly encouraged.

 Accessibility